angular/angular/aio/content/guide/deprecations.md

 - Clone the resulting value so that it has a new identity.
 - Explicitly call [`ChangeDetectorRef.detectChanges()`](api/core/ChangeDetectorRef#detectchanges) to force the update.

+### Internet Explorer 11
+Angular support for Microsoft's Internet Explorer 11 (IE11) is deprecated.
+Maintaining support for IE11 incurs ongoing costs, including increased bundle size, code complexity, and test load.
+Global usage of IE11 has fallen to a point where these costs no longer warrant the additional maintenance effort.
+Ending IE11 support additionally allows Angular to take advantage of platform APIs present only in evergreen browsers.

+Microsoft announced that its 365 services will no longer support IE11 starting August 17, 2021.
+Microsoft previously ended support for IE11 in Microsoft Teams on November 30, 2020.
+For more information, see [Microsoft 365 apps say farewell to Internet Explorer 11](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666).

 {@a deprecated-cli-flags}
 ## Deprecated CLI APIs and Options